 - Third stage: During 1970-1995, multiple enzyme immobilization methods, including co-factor regeneration and cell immobilization, were introduced.

 Components of Enzyme Immobilization

 The major components for an enzyme immobilization include an enzyme, a support matrix and mode of attachment of a catalyst to the carrier.

 It can define as a biomolecule, which accelerates many biochemical reactions.
-It acts as a biocatalyst that mediates the conversion of a substrate into a product but never used up by the substrate.
+It acts as a biocatalyst, which mediates the conversion of a substrate into a product, but never used up by the substrate.

 - Mechanical strength.